Norbert Frei: Career

 From 1973 to 1978 Frei studied modern history, political and communication sciences in Munich, where he also completed editorial training at the German School of Journalism.
 In 1979, he received his doctorate with a thesis on the "National Socialist conquest of the provincial press".

 Between 1979 and 1997 he worked as a research assistant at the Institute of Contemporary History in Munich.
 While there, from 1987 he worked as an editorial member of quarterly periodicals for contemporary history and was editor of the series of quarterly issues.
 He was at Harvard University in 1985 and 1986, on a John F. Kennedy Fellowship.

-After his time at the University of Bielefeld in 1996, he wrote a highly regarded study on the policies of the Adenauer era, in book form titled Vergangenheitspolitik: Die Anfänge der Bundesrepublik und die NS-Vergangenheit ("Adenauer's Germany and the Nazi Past: The Politics of Amnesty and Integration").
+After his time at Bielefeld University in 1996, he wrote a highly regarded study on the policies of the Adenauer era, in book form titled Vergangenheitspolitik: Die Anfänge der Bundesrepublik und die NS-Vergangenheit ("Adenauer's Germany and the Nazi Past: The Politics of Amnesty and Integration").
 Frei joined the Ruhr University Bochum in 1997.
 For the summer semester 2005 he moved to the Friedrich Schiller University Jena.
 For the years 1995 and 1996 he was a freelance Fellow at the Berlin Institute for Advanced Study.
 For the years 2008 and 2009 he was a member of the Institute for Advanced Study in Princeton, N.J.
 In the academic.
 In year 2010/2011, he taught as Theodor Heuss Professor at the New School for Social Research in New York.
 In the summer semester of 2013, he held a visiting professorship at the Hebrew University of Jerusalem.
-In the summer semester of 2019 he was Gerda Henkel Visiting Professor in The Department of German Studies of Stanford University.
+In the summer semester of 2019, he was Gerda Henkel Visiting Professor in The Department of German Studies of Stanford University.